Bridging Visa A

 What should I do if my new visa application submitted in Australia is refused and my current visa has expired?

-In this case, you have the right to apply for an appeal to the Administrative Appeals Tribunal (AAT).
-During the appeal, you will still hold a Bridging Visa A, which ensures your legal stay while waiting for the appeal result.
-However, it should be noted that if the appeal is rejected or you choose to cancel the appeal, the validity of the Bridging Visa A will expire 28 days after the date of the appeal decision.
-At that time, you will face two choices: one is to choose to leave Australia, and the other is to resubmit a new visa application.
-This mechanism provides you with a reasonable buffer time after the visa is refused so that you can make appropriate decisions and arrangements.
+In this situation, you have the right to appeal to the Administrative Appeals Tribunal (ART).
+During the appeal period, you will continue to hold a Bridging Visa A, which ensures your lawful stay while awaiting the appeal outcome.
+However, it is important to note that if the appeal is refused or you choose to withdraw it, the Bridging Visa A will expire 28 days from the date of the appeal decision.
+At that point, you will have two options: either leave Australia or submit a new visa application.
+This mechanism provides you with a reasonable grace period after a visa refusal to make appropriate decisions and arrangements.

 What should I do if my original visa does not allow me to work but I really need to work for financial reasons?